 Whether your goal is to make an extra $500-$2,500 a month or build a 5-figure recurring revenue business, Kristin will teach you exactly what you need to know to break into this lucrative market.

 Below you can click the image to watch a video and learn more about Diva Dog Bakery™ and how to start a dog treat business at home.

 Don’t worry – there’s no previous baking experience needed.
-Kristin will teach you how to bake and package healthy and tasty dog treats.
+Kristin will teach you how to bake and package healthy and tasty dog treats from your kitchen.